 In Marvin, however, the average commute to work is quite long.
 On average, people spend 33.35 minutes each day getting to work, which is significantly higher than the national average.

 If knowledge is power, Marvin is a pretty powerful place.
 70.85% of the adults in Marvin have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

 The per capita income in Marvin in 2010 was $53,414, which is wealthy relative to North Carolina and the nation.
 This equates to an annual income of $213,656 for a family of four.

 Marvin is a somewhat ethnically-diverse village.
 The people who call Marvin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marvin residents report their race to be White, followed by Asian.
-Important ancestries of people in Marvin include German, Irish, English, Italian, British and Polish.
+Important ancestries of people in Marvin include Irish, English, Italian, and British.

 The most common language spoken in Marvin is English.
 Other important languages spoken here include Gujarathi and Spanish.